AccelNA/timeLogs/security.md

     var token   = jwt.encode(payload, secret);

-is generating a token, which is stored in token variable and these value are stored temporarly in cookie.
+is generating a token, which is stored in token variable and these value are stored temporarly in **local storage**.

 In **_app.js_** is handling all the routing operation.
 As already described, In this application have two types of views are rendering.First is ADMIN and second is Employee.
-In **app.js** file, first accept cookie value which is named as **tokengen**.
+In **app.js** file, first accept localstorage value which is named as **tokengen**.
 This varable contains a encrypted data.
 Then decode these value by

     var decodedValue 	= 	jwt.decode(tokenValue, secret);
  Here we can decode these token value.
 After this decoding operation we will get role and user id.
 In configuration file contains